cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 ### Write evaluation scripts
 - **All in Docker container.**
 - **Make it parallel.**
+- **Quick results first, middle-long results for writing, then long time evaluation for submission.**
 - **Diversity first, then quantity.**

 ## Some tips about parallel tasks